-It is a small, bushy shrub between to 2 metres high and wide.
-It has small leaves which are comprised of 3 leaflets, each about 15 mm long, closely attached to the stems.
-Leaves are arranged in opposite pairs, creating what appears to be a whorl of 6 leaves.
+Bauera spp. have compound leaves which are arranged oppositely.
+In this species, the small leaves which are comprised of 3 leaflets, each about 15 mm long, closely attached to the stems.
+The opposite pairs of 3 leaflets creates what appears to be a whorl of 6 leaves.

 An attractive border plant if pruned, otherwise it likes to scramble all over the place, if ample moisture is available.